massenz/go-statemachine/README.md

 # Contributing

 Please follow the Go Style enshrined in `go fmt` before submitting PRs, refer to actual [Issues](#), and provide sufficient testing (ideally, ensuring your code coverage is better than 80%).

+We prefer you submit a PR directly from cloning this repository and creating a feature branch, rather than from a fork.